 “The existence of the lake will probably not cause growth in the small towns in the area, for visitors who go to the lake for the day will not need to do extensive shopping, and those whose summer homes are in the area will probably prefer to shop in larger towns where a wide range of choice is available.
 In fact, the need for additional facilities will probably be seasonal.”

 But what is Hyco Lake today?
 Ask a real estate agent and you may get a broad smile and a comment about still a “real hot property.”
-Ask a skier and you may get an answer relating to the smooth waters that make for a skier’s paradise.
-Ask a year-round resident and the answer may be HOME.
-Ask an out of town homeowner and you may hear the words escape and retirement.
-Ask campers and be prepared for campfire stories as most of the camping area is full at Hyco almost year-round.
+If you ask a skier, you may get an answer relating to the smooth waters that make for a skier’s paradise.
+Try asking a year-round resident and the answer may be HOME.
+If you ask an out of town homeowner, you may hear the words escape and retirement.
+Go ask campers and be prepared for campfire stories as most of the camping area is full at Hyco almost year-round.
 It is all these things and much more.